platers/MAL-Map/README.md

 #### Building the backend

 1. Open the `/data-collection` directory and run `npm ci` to install all dependencies.
 2. Python3 is used for clustering.
-Install `networkx` and `cdlib` with `pip3 install networkx cdlib`.
+Install `networkx` and `cdlib` with `pip install -r requirements.txt`.
 3. Run `npm run reset` to build and run the whole data pipeline.
 This will pull all data from MAL/Anilist and create various txt and json files for the frontend.
 Use `npm run layout` to skip the data collection step.

 #### Building the frontend